About the course

 All UCL School Direct students have full access to UCL student support services and facilities.

 Eleanor Palmer School is the lead school in our Teaching School Alliance and we will be co-ordinating the recruitment process.
 We think it's really important that we meet you (and you meet us!) before we short-list.
-Therefore you should contact Vicky Green as soon as possible by email email@example.com or phone 020 7485 2155.
-It is very important that you contact Vicky as soon as possible for a discussion and to book your place on one of our open days so that she can meet you and show you around our school and discuss the programme with you at any convenient time.
+Therefore you should contact Vicky Green as soon as possible by email firstname.lastname@example.org or phone 020 7485 2155 for a discussion and to book your place on one of our open days so that we can meet you and show you around our school and discuss the programme with you.

 If your initial application meets our criteria, you will be invited to attend Eleanor Palmer Primary School for an assessment day which will involve an assessed group exercise with some of our pupils, a short presentation and an interview with a panel of interviewers including a senior teacher from one of our partnership schools and a representative of the Institute of Education.

 UCL carries out a second-stage review of all applicants who are referred after school interviews.
-If you are applying for a secondary specialism on the Tuition Fee route you will be invited to attend a UCL interview day with other applicants for that specialism.
+They do not re-interview Primary PGCE candidates following a successful interview with us.

 How school placements work

 You will be placed in one of our partner schools for the first two terms of your training.
-After this autumn / spring experience we identify each individual's strengths and areas for development so that we place you in a partnership school for the summer term which is best suited to meet your targets.
+After this autumn / spring experience we identify each individual's strengths and areas for development to place you in a partnership school for the summer term best suited to meet your targets.
+Some schools (including Eleanor Palmer) are leaders of excellence in Primary Mathematics, and we will bear this in mind when selecting your placements.

-Crucially, our students also get together on Thursday afternoons (each time in a different school from within the partnership) and spend time observing lessons, benefiting from additional training and reflecting on practice.
+Our students also meet every Thursday in a different Partnership school and spend time observing lessons, benefiting from additional training and reflecting on practice.
 This creates a really strong peer group which students find incredibly supportive and valuable.
-It also adds an important third dimension to your teacher training experience (in addition to UCL/IOE study and the placements).
+It also adds an additional dimension to your teacher training experience (in addition to UCL/IOE study and the placements).

 In short we offer:

-- Access to teaching practices in outstanding schools in an outstanding borough;
+- Access to teaching practices in fantastic schools in an outstanding borough;

 - Schools that have strong and long standing links with the UCL IOE;